Research Objectives Should Be Which Two Things

 • Broad Scope: Break down broad research topics into smaller, more manageable objectives.
 Focus on a narrow area of inquiry that can be addressed within the scope of your research.

-• Lack of Data: Ensure that you have access to the data needed to measure your objectives.
+• Lack of Data: make sure you have access to the data needed to measure your objectives.
 If necessary, modify your objectives to align with the available data.

-• Ethical Considerations: Address any potential ethical concerns related to your research objectives.
-Ensure that your research is conducted in accordance with ethical guidelines and that the rights of participants are protected.
+• Ethical Considerations: Address any potential ethical concerns related to your research objectives. make sure your research is conducted in accordance with ethical guidelines and that the rights of participants are protected.

 • Conflicting Objectives: Prioritize your research objectives and resolve any conflicts between them.
 Focus on the objectives that are most important and most likely to yield meaningful results.